software-students-fall2021/project-setup-advanced-tech/README.md

 1. See the [Database Integration instructions](./instructions-4-database.md) for the requirements of integrating a database into the back-end.

 1. See the [Deployment instructions](./instructions-5-deployment.md) for the requirements of deploying an app.

+# Product Vision Statement

+### Vision
+Weet is a mobile application that helps users with dietary restrictions (allergies, voluntary restrictions, etc.) find restaurants that cater to their needs.

+##### Theme 1 - Creating an account and listing restrictions

+* As a